-Mr P signed a document headed 'Salinas Sea - Alternative Investment Member Declaration & Indemnity' on the same day.
-It included a table at the start for recording the member name, address, scheme name, scheme reference, investment name, investment type and adviser.
+After the SIPP was set up, Options sent a document to Mr N to complete headed 'SIPP Member Instruction and Declaration Alternative Investment - Salinas Sea'.
+It included a table at the start which detailed the scheme name, member name, scheme reference, investment name, investment type and adviser.
 I will refer to this document as the 'Member Declaration.'

 The Member Declaration recorded the investment name as "Salinas Sea" and the investment type as "Hotel Room - Aparthotel on Sal (Cape Verde Islands)."
-The other details to be recorded in the table weren't entered.
+In the space for the adviser's details, "N/A" was entered.